π« Understanding Scams the Right Way | Employment & Gig Scams — Chapter Four

 Instant hiring with no interview

-Each of these introduces speed as a feature, not a flaw.
+Each introduces speed as a feature, not a flaw.

 The scammer positions themselves as efficient, friendly, and responsive — not secretive.